wchenausky/project-1/README.md

 ## User Functionality:
-User can get the top two definitions from both dictionaries.
+User can enter their search word to get the top two definitions from both dictionaries.
-User can learn more interesting words from urban dictionary from our daily recommendations.
+User can also select a predetermined word from our Developer's Choice ​
-​
 ## Process:
-This project fulfill the following requirements:
+This project fulfills the following requirements:
 ​
 * Use a CSS framework other than Bootstrap.
 ​